 There’s a saying in Buddhism that if we can change something, please change it!
 But the question is: what if we can’t?
 This is when Buddhist practice really begins.
 And the people whose practice I admire most are those in prison.
 They can’t change their situation, so they have no choice but to change their mind.

-In early 1996, when I was editor of the FPMT* magazine Mandala in Santa Cruz, California, I received a letter from a young Mexican-American, Arturo, who was in a high-security prison.
+In early 1996, when I was editor of the FPMT* magazine Mandala in Santa Cruz, California, I received a letter from a young Mexican-American, Losang (not his real name), who was in a high-security prison.
 He told me that he’d read a book by Lama Thubten Yeshe and that he was “moved by the teachings on compassion” and wanted to know more about Buddhism.
 What became the Liberation Prison Project developed from there.